levonk/interview-data-engineer/README.md

 16. The team currently uses Eclipse and IntelliJ
 17. Submit the work via GitHub
 18. Do not fork this repository for your answer
+19. If you think this is going to take a significant amount of time, don't do this.